The Steamie

 The Steamie is a comedy-drama stage play, written by Tony Roper.
-It is set on Hogmanay 1950 and provides a window on the lives and aspirations of a group of Glasgow women washing their clothes in a public washhouse (steamie).
+It is set on Hogmanay in the early 1950s and provides a window on the lives and aspirations of a group of Glasgow women washing their clothes in a public washhouse (steamie).
 It was commissioned by Borderline Theatre in the early 1980s and first staged by Wildcat at the Crawfurd Theatre, Glasgow in 1987.

 A television version was made by Scottish Television for Hogmanay 1988.
 It gained immediate popularity, and has been repeated many times over the years.
 It starred Dorothy Paul, Eileen McCallum, Katy Murphy, Sheila Donald, Faye Milligan and Peter Mullan.
 Future EastEnders cast member Caroline Paterson also made an appearance.
 Haldane Duncan co-produced and directed it.
 A novelisation, also by Roper, was published in 2005.

 The Steamie came second in an online poll for the television 'list' show STV's Top 30 Best Loved Shows, shown on Saturday 3 January 2009.
 The following day, a short documentary - The Steamie Story was broadcast on STV, marking the 21st anniversary of its first TV transmission.
 This was followed by the show itself.
 The Steamie is available to view in full on the STV Player in Scotland.

 A 30th anniversary touring production with a cast comprising Libby McArthur, Mary McCusker, Steven McNicoll, Carmen Pieraccini and Fiona Wood was first performed at the Adam Smith Theatre, Kirkcaldy on 6 September 2017.

 In 2019, The Steamie was revived for a large-scale production at Glasgow’s SSE Hydro Arena.
 Written and directed by Tony Roper, the Hogmanay staging marked the show’s biggest presentation, performed over six nights to audiences of around 20,000.

-Harry Ward and ensemble performing "Big Picture" during The Steamie at the Hydro (2019).